TylerJayKeys/FanfareBot/README.md

 ## How to Use

 **Before you start**, make sure you have created an Application in Discord's [Developer Portal](https://discord.com/developers/applications).
+Fanfare uses the `DISCORD_CLIENT_SECRET` environment variable to store the client secret, so store it there.

 1. Get the **Discord User ID** of the users you want to make fanfares for.
 Make sure _Developer Mode_ is enabled in your Discord Advanced settings, then right click a user and select _Copy ID_.